0xTides/blacklister/README.md

 3. Open a terminal or command prompt and navigate to the directory where the repository is located.

 4. Install the required packages by running the following command:

-5. pip install -r requirements.txt
+''' pip3 install -r requirements '''
-This will install the dns.resolver and requests packages that the tool depends on.

 6. Open the blacklister.py file in your preferred text editor.